PretendoNetwork/website/README.md

 - [ ] need error page
 - [ ] need 404 page

-- [ ] docs index page redirect should be in config, not as a page

 - ? progress seems to sometimes not load for jvs?